JDASoftwareGroup/jdatech.github.io/_posts/2023-09-13-text-embedding-and-cosine-similarity.markdown

 To solve our search problem, we also need a way to measure how similar or different the embeddings are from each other.
 There are multiple algorithms for this including Euclidean distance and cosine similarity.
 In this post, we will explore using cosine similarity to assess how different variations in phrasing impact semantic similarity between sentences.
 We will see how changes like synonyms only slightly alter vector orientations, while sentences having opposite meanings or are completely unrelated cause larger divergence.

 The following is a two-dimensional graph showing sample embedding vectors for car, cat, and dog.
-The cosine similarity between the cat and dog embedding vectors is failrly small but is larger between cat and car.
+The cosine similarity between the cat and dog embedding vectors is fairly small but is larger between cat and car.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-13-text-embedding-and-cosine-similarity/image-1.png"/>
   <figcaption>Example of Car, Cat and Dog embedding vectors and the cosine similarity between cat and dog as well as between cat and car.</figcaption>
 </figure>

 While cosine similarity has a range from -1.0 to 1.0, users of the OpenAI embedding API will typically not see values greater than 0.4.
-This is due to the embedding algorithm used.
-A thorough explanation of the reasons is beyond the scope of the article.
-If interested, fire up your favorite search engine and search for *neural network max pooling*.
+This is a side effect of max pooling, which is a technique often used with neural networks to reduce long input, such as text, down to the highlights, allowing the network to focus on the important parts of the data.
+In this case, it's an efficient compression technique for processing natural language in the embedding algorithm.
+A thorough explanation max pooling and the reason for the shift toward the positive is beyond the scope of the article.

 ## Obtaining Embeddings and Cosine Similarity